jamiewri/vault-loadtester/README.md

 # vault-loadtester
-This repo is a collection of python scripts that i use as a basic method to envoke a multithreaded load on Vault.
+This repo is a collection of python scripts that i use to run a multithreaded load on Vault.
 There is limted to no error handeling, use at own risk.

 ## Dependancies
 - Python3